SenonLi/SenVulkan/README.md

 		when and how to perform layout transitions,	when to overlap execution of subpasses, etc;
 * 26. All of the operations in drawFrame are asynchronous, which means that when we exit the loop in mainLoop, drawing and presentation operations may still be going on, and cleaning up resources while that is happening is a bad idea;
+* 27. The stagingBuffer copy command requires a queue family that supports transfer operations, which is indicated using VK_QUEUE_TRANSFER_BIT;
+		The good news is that any queue family with VK_QUEUE_GRAPHICS_BIT or VK_QUEUE_COMPUTE_BIT capabilities already implicitly support VK_QUEUE_TRANSFER_BIT operations;
 *

 ### V++ / Debug